 The Emotional Karmic Scrap Heap is next.
 Get ready to work through some good stuff!

 Your cape awaits!

 Want more from the Tomi Llama?
-Set up a Superpower Session today!
-You can also follow us on social media and sign up for our newsletter, the Llama Times, below!
+Sign up for the Llama Times newsletter below!